anujtewari17/iaqualink-spa-control/README.md

 # Optional Airbnb iCal feed URL for guest access codes
 ICS_FEED_URL=
 # Base URL of the frontend for generating guest links
+# Include the protocol (e.g. https://).
+If omitted, https:// is assumed.
 FRONTEND_URL=

 ```